CrossTheRoadElec/Phoenix5-Documentation/source/ch13_MC.rst

 After setting the three configurations, current limiting must be enabled via enableCurrentLimit() or LabVIEW VI.

-.. note:: Use Self-Test to confirm if Current Limiting is occurring
+.. note:: Use Self-test Snapshot to confirm if Current Limiting is occurring

 .. note:: If peak limit is less than continuous limit, peak is set equal to continuous